 whichever is earlier.

-Based on the definition of "week" for family medical leave, the leave would always end on a Saturday.
+Based on the definition of “week” for family medical leave, the last day an employee can be on leave will always be a Saturday.

 An employer is entitled to ask an employee for a copy of the certificate of the qualified health practitioner to provide proof that he or she is eligible for a family medical leave.
 The employee is required to provide the copy as soon as possible after the employer requests it.
-The certificate must state that the family member has a serious medical condition with a significant risk of death occurring within a specified 26-week period.
+The certificate must name the family member and state that the family member has a serious medical condition with a significant risk of death occurring within a specified 26-week period.
+There is no requirement that the notice specify what the medical condition is; it need only state that it is serious and that there is a significant risk of death occurring within a 26-week period.

 The employee is responsible for obtaining and paying the costs (if any) of obtaining the certificate.
 The Ministry of Labour cannot assist the employee in obtaining the certificate.

-If an employee is applying for Employment Insurance (EI) compassionate care benefits, a copy of the medical certificate submitted to Human Resources and Skills Development Canada may also be used for the purposes of family medical leave.
+If an employee is applying for Employment Insurance (EI) compassionate care benefits, a copy of the medical certificate submitted to Employment and Social Development Canada may also be used for the purposes of supporting an entitlement to family medical leave.

 In Ontario, only medical doctors can issue a certificate.
 Different types of health practitioners may be able to issue certificates in different jurisdictions - it will depend on the laws of that jurisdiction.